ShipRelyEx: Reliable Shipping Solutions for Your Business Needs

 Statistics from the US Department of Transportation show more than 700,000 registered motor carriers are traversing our highways and roads.
 These trucks, which can be packed with everything from bricks and stone to dog food and grocery items, keep thousands of American businesses afloat.
 For business owners shipping these products across the country, precise planning and high-level tracking are required.
 But with increasing rates and a wide range of delays to overcome, overseeing a shipment of LTL freight is easier said than done.

 For overworked business owners, managing multiple shipments can seem impossible in today's freight landscape.
 But the reality is that many businesses rely on less-than-truckload shipments to keep their doors open.
 When these shipments are compromised, their business is too.
-But there's a viable solution: LTL freight brokers in Tulsa, OK like RelyEx provide reliable solutions to common LTL shipment problems, eliminating the stress and worry of LTL shipping.
+But there's a viable solution: LTL freight brokers Near Me Tulsa, OK like RelyEx provide reliable solutions to common LTL shipment problems, eliminating the stress and worry of LTL shipping.

 With more than 30 combined years of LTL experience and a solutions-oriented team, RelyEx is your go-to choice for streamlined, efficient LTL shipping services.
 To understand the true value of RelyEx's less-than-truckload shipping options, it helps to understand first what LTL shipping is and why it's used.